BANT is not completely dead. The digital journey of the modern buyer, should make you think a little bit different about the 4 letters though...

 As your business grows, you’ll have time to expand into your serviceable addressable market (SAM) and total addressable market (TAM), but you won’t be able to get to that point without selecting a viable serviceable obtainable market (SOM).

 Unactionable ICP details

 Many B2B SaaS companies will write ICPs as a B2C company would.
 That is, creating an ICP based on the general personality traits, habits, and surface-level characteristics they imagine their ideal customers have.
 While knowing that you want to be selling to Beaumont, who drives a Kia, cooks every night, and does Yoga on the weekends, can be helpful for getting your content writers in the right voice, it will not help your other departments or GTM strategy as a whole.

 Instead, you’ll need to establish which objective firmographics, technographics, geographics, etc. describe your ideal buyer.
 Think about your ads and ABM campaigns: what information will your marketing team need to create an audience or list of ICP leads?

 Not only will you need to adapt and add to your ICP (or even create a new, secondary, or tertiary ICP) as your business grows, but you may need to abandon it altogether and make a substantial pivot.
 Marketing is a science and requires continual experimentation.
 Your first assumptions are often incorrect, and you’ll only be able to correct them by testing campaigns, seeing what works for what audience, and going back to the drawing board to redirect your GTM strategy.

-So, what makes a great ICP?
+So, what makes a great ICP for SaaS businesses?